Teaching Associate Employment

 Applications are judged on the following criteria:

-- interest in and commitment to the teaching of writing and to our students’ development as writers;
+- interest in and commitment to the teaching of writing and to undergraduate students’ development as writers;

-- knowledge of and compatibility with the Writing Program’s philosophy of writing instruction — or indications of a philosophy of teaching and writing which complements that of the Writing Program;
+- knowledge of and compatibility with the Writing Program’s philosophy of writing instruction and program values;

-- openness and adaptability towards the Writing Program curriculum and different styles of teaching and learning;
+- openness and adaptability towards the Writing Program curriculum;

 - insight into the writing process — ability to articulate both the complexity and the excitement of writing;

-- professionalism — indications of maturity (ability to handle a class), reliability, collegiality, responsibility; and
+- professionalism — indications of reliability, collegiality, responsibility; and

 Applications for Writing Program TOships are due by December 15 of each year for the following academic year’s employment.